anukulpandey/sage-gist/README.md

 - Visit [Remix IDE](https://remix.ethereum.org/?nomobileredirect)

-- Paste this in a new file
+- Paste this in a new file named `HelloWorld.sol`

   ```
   // SPDX-License-Identifier: MIT